thunderbird89/esf/stories/story-knock-knock.md

 Trump moved to the display, studying the red icons clustered near Jupiter.

 > "So let me get this straight.
 We've got twenty-six hours.
-These Ryzak—bad guys, very bad guys—they're coming to take over Earth.
+These Ryzak - bad guys, very bad guys - they're coming to take over Earth.
 We've got seventy-three percent odds if we use everything we have.
 And if we don't, we're looking at twelve percent."

 > "Correct, Mr. President."